kmax12/kmax12.github.io/content/posts/chicago-marathon-2022.md

 ## Improving Analysis

 This analysis only looked at a subset of good/bad race times.
 There are definitely runners who had good races whose strategies I didn't analyze.
+The best strategy may be contained in runners who solidly beat 4 hrs rather than closely beat it.
+However, I couldn't consider these people because I could not tell if someone between two round numbers had a good or bad race.

 Additionally, my labeling of good and bad races may be incorrect.
 In particular, the people who just broke 4 hrs might not consider it a good race but rather "good enough."

-Along those lines, the best strategy may be contained in runners who solidly beat 4 hrs rather than closely beat it.
-However, I couldn't consider these people because I could not tell if someone between two round numbers had a good or bad race.

 ## Final thoughts

-To believe I can run a faster race by crunching numbers at my computer is probably nothing more than wishful thinking.
+To believe I can run a faster race by crunching numbers sitting at my computer is probably nothing more than wishful thinking.
 Regardless, it was enjoyable to explore this data, and I hope I presented some novel ways of analyzing marathon race data.

 I'll close out with an animation I made to visualize the results.
 The Close Beat (Green) and Close Miss (Red) runners running around the course: